braze-inc/braze-docs/_docs/_partners/message_personalization/location/radar.md

 {% endraw %}

 {% alert tip %}
-Visit [Radar documentation](https://radar.io/documentation/api) for all the Radar APIs that can be leveraged in connected content.
+Visit [Radar documentation](https://radar.io/documentation/api) for all the Radar APIs that can be leveraged in Connected Content.
 {% endalert %}

 [1]: {% image_buster /assets/img/radar_example.png %}